k30v1n/jwt/README.md

-# examples_jwt-signatures
+# JWTs
-Examples about custom JWT signatures using manual signatures with asymetric generated RSA keys.
+Json Web Tokens - Examples about custom JWT signatures using manual signatures with asymetric generated RSA keys.
 The generated JWT can be validated/checked on https://jwt.io

 ## Projects
 - Jwt-ConsoleApp: Here is shown how to manually generate a JWT token and validate it with Private and Public key